-When it comes to promoting your brand on social media, hashtags are a great way to drive views, likes, and shares.
-Previously known as the pound sign (#), the hashtag is a way to make your content discoverable to a captive audience.
+When it comes to promoting your brand on social media, hashtags are a great way to increase engagement and drive brand awareness.
+Also known as the pound sign (#), the hashtag is very effective in making your content discoverable to a captive audience.

-Used correctly, hashtags help people interested in your topic to find you and help expand your influence and followers.
+Used correctly, hashtags give context to your social posts, help people interested in your topic find your brand and help expand your influence and followers.

 A hashtag is a word or keyword phrase preceded by a hash symbol (#).
 It’s used within a post on social media to help those who may be interested in your topic to be able to find it when they search for a keyword or particular hashtag.
 It helps to draw attention to your posts and encourage interaction.